F r a c k B u s t e r s NY

 For three critical reasons we encourage a very different strategy toward protecting people, our communities and environments from the corporate industrial assaults of this extraction technology.

-policy of the governor and his Department of Environmental Conservation is vulnerable to reversal should they decide to weigh the scientific information differently in the future — and that decision could be influenced by any number of political or other factors.
+First, reversal of the “moratorium” is very possible.
+This policy of the governor and his Department of Environmental Conservation is vulnerable to reversal should they decide to weigh the scientific information differently in the future — and that decision could be influenced by any number of political or other factors.
 Also, the moratorium could be overturned as a result of a judicial decision should its legality be challenged, or a new executive could simply nullify this recent action.
 (Cuomo won’t be in the governor’s seat forever.)

 Second, the ban applies only to high-volume hydraulic fracturing which uses millions of gallons of chemically-laced water under great pressure in the fracking operation.
 But it still permits low-volume fracking up to 80,000 gallons (the “official” figure -- we’ve heard of volumes as high as 300,000 gallons being used).
 Plus, this temporary ban in no way addresses the relentless installation of supportive infrastructure required for industry operations: pipelines, compressor stations, waste disposal sites, water withdrawals from public supplies, gas storage, power plant conversions, export terminals, and more.
 These activities threaten land, people, and vital local economies with a host of unacceptable impacts as destructive as fracking itself.